manoharkonagandla/expense-claims/README.md

 | Explain assumptions / AI / next week | This README |
 | Payment may be emulated | Finance “Mark paid” action |

-## Submission checklist from the brief

-The brief asks for a public GitHub repository and a 3-5 minute unlisted video with the candidate on camera.
-The repository is prepared here; the account-specific publishing steps must be done from your GitHub/hosting/YouTube/Drive/Loom accounts.

-For the video, walk through: the requirements you identified, staff/manager/finance flows, duplicate protection, receipt parsing + correction, the paid-terminal rule, monthly spend/limits, what was difficult, and what you would build next.